carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ### Multiple output files

 When an output file name contains a `*` or `?` wildcard character it is interpreted as a pattern match.
 This allows to capture multiple files into a list object and output them as a sole emission.

-For example here we will capture sample.bam and sample.bam.bai in the output channel.
+For example here we will capture sample.bam.bai in the output channel.
+Note that sample.bam is captured in the output channel as input files are not included in the list of possible matches

 ~~~

-bam_ch = channel.fromPath("data/yeast/bams/*.bam").take(1)
+bam_ch = channel.fromPath("data/yeast/bams/*.bam")

 process index {
     input: